ZhijianZhou01/BioAider/README.md

 In BioAider, you only need to prepare the corresponding matrix file and simply set the parameters to quickly complete the drawing.

 ### 4.3.
 Fast Annotation
-For these strain sequences from the same or highly related species, their nucleotide identity is usually relatively higher.
+For different strain sequences from the same virus, their nucleotide identity is usually relatively higher.
 Therefore, the sequences annotation could be based on the gene information of the reference sequence after multi-sequence alignment.

 BioAider provides a quickly sequence annotation function, users can import the aligned complete genome sequence set (fasta format file), and adjust the reference sequence for annotation to the forefront of the file.
 Paste the gene information of reference sequence in aligned sets, name, starting string and end string into the textbox, separated by ",".
 Then batch abstract genes.
 Note that the start string or end string of the gene is not limited in length, but it is required to be unique in the reference sequence.
 Besides, the higher of  similarity among sequences, the higher accuracy of the annotation.